 She followed the impressive start with 34-9 and 27-13 records her sophomore and junior years with ERAs under 2.65.
 The 34 wins from her sophomore season set the record for most wins in a single season in BYU history.

-Bull has been named WCC Pitcher of the Week five times this season, including a stretch of three consecutive honors from Mar.
-20 to Apr.
-3.
+Bull has been named WCC Pitcher of the Week seven times this season, including a stretch of three consecutive honors from March 20 to April 3.

-“It’s a huge honor to be named pitcher of the week,” Bull said.
+“It’s a huge honor to be named Pitcher of the Week,” Bull said.
 “There are so many awesome pitchers, not only on this team but in our conference.
-To have the opportunity to be named pitcher of the week fives times this season and three times in a row is awesome.”
+To have the opportunity to be named Pitcher of the Week three times in a row is awesome.”

 Beyond winning another conference title, the Cougars are preparing to make a deep postseason run behind Bull.

 Wins against No. 13 Washington and No. 11 Utah showed the team is capable of advancing come tournament time.

 “The win against Washington was kind of a big deal for us,” Bull said.
 “We were coming into the season and starting against some of the best teams in the country, so for us to get that win against Washington really set us off for the season.”

 Bull pitched a complete game against the Huskies, giving up two runs off seven hits in the 4-2 win.